Akiba Rubinstein: Chess career

-Rubinstein came in fourth place in the London 1922 tournament, after which new world champion Jose Raul Capablanca offered to play him in a match if he could raise the money, which once again he was unable to do.
+Rubinstein came in fourth place in the London 1922 tournament, after which the new world champion Jose Raul Capablanca offered to play him in a match if he could raise the money, which once again he was unable to do.
 At Hastings 1922, he came in second place, followed by a fifth-place finish at Teplitz-Schönau late in the year, and then won in Vienna brilliantly.
 This triumph, however, was soured when Austrian border guards impounded most of the prize money he had won.
 Rubinstein closed out 1922 with another appearance at Hastings, which he won, but his tournament record during 1923 was disappointing as he came in just twelfth place at Carlsbad and tenth at Maehrisch-Ostrau.

 His first tournament of 1924, at Meran, saw him come in third.
 He attempted to participate in the New York tournament that spring but was excluded from the event due to a limited number of available slots, all of which were filled.
 Rubinstein's 1925 tournament record was reasonably good, but his year-end appearance in Moscow saw him come in 14th.
 His record in 1926 was fair but not outstanding.
 That year, the Rubinstein family moved to Belgium permanently.

 In 1927, Rubinstein visited his birthplace in Poland, where he won the Polish Championship in Łódź.
 He embarked on an exhibition tour of the United States in early 1928; although a match with reigning US chess champion Frank Marshall was proposed along with an international tournament, it never materialized.
 He tied third with Max Euwe at Bad Kissingen and then delivered a poor performance in Berlin.
 Rubinstein had his best post-WWI showing during 1929, when he dominated the Ramsgate tournament in Britain and had excellent showings at Carlsbad and Budapest.
 He won Rogaška-Slatina.

 As the 1930s started, Rubinstein contested the San Remo tournament, coming in fourth.
 He played well in a few Belgian events that year, and then third place at Scarborough.
 His performance at Liege was weak, possibly due to exhaustion.
 He skipped Bled 1931 despite an invitation, played well at Antwerp, but came in dead last at Rotterdam.
 This was the last major chess event he participated in.

 Mental health problems and later life

-After 1932. he withdrew from tournament play as his noted anthropophobia showed traces of schizophrenia during a mental health breakdown.
+After 1932 he withdrew from tournament play as his noted anthropophobia showed traces of schizophrenia during a mental health breakdown.
 In one period, after making a chess move he would go and hide in the corner of the tournament hall while awaiting his opponent's reply.
 Regardless, his former strength was recognized by FIDE when he was one of 27 players awarded the inaugural Grandmaster title in 1950.